solyarisoftware/Olivier-Messiaen-Modes/README.md

 classes in REAPER, even if the interval numbers differ due to enharmonic equivalents (e.g., sharps vs. flats).

-- Example: Whole Tone Scale
-  This scale consists of six notes (C, D, E, F♯, G♯, A♯ or equivalently C, D, E, G♭, A♭, B♭).

 - Whole Tone Scale, Notation with sharps (C, D, E, F♯, G♯, A♯):
   ```
   | C  |   | D  |   | E  |   | F# |   | G# |   | A# |   |